vargo-james/lex-plus-plus/README.md

 # Lex++

+This project, including this README, is a work in progress.
+It is not at all usable.

+## TODO

+A. Get a working version of the library.
+B. Improve the data structures.

+## Introduction

 The goal of this project is to provide a flexible, regex based, C++ lexical scanner that takes no more that ten minutes for an average C++ programmer on your team to download, learn, and use.
 To that end, I